 Los Medanos employees are paid on a monthly basis.
 Student employee checks are distributed on the 10th of every month.
-Employees have three different options for receiving payment:
+Employees have two options for receiving payment:

 - 1. Direct Deposit: By completing a Direct Deposit form with the Student Employment or Business Office, your paycheck will be deposited directly to your bank account on the 10th.
 This is the fastest way to receive your paycheck. - 2.
-Pick Up from Business Services: If you do not have Direct Deposit, paper pay checks are available for pick up on the 10th from Business Services.
-Please bring photo identification for pick up. - 3.
-Paycheck by Mail: If you do not pick up your paycheck from Business Services around the 10th, it will be mailed to the home address listed in your student account.
-You can verify this account in Insite.
+Pick Up from College Cashier: If you do not have Direct Deposit, paper pay checks are available for pick up on the 10th from the Cashier's Office in the Student Services building.
+Please bring photo identification for pick up.